-The annual Black Hat Conference from July 31 to August 5 is in person this year at Mandalay Bay in Las Vegas, Nev. is jam-packed with sessions, briefings, fireside chats, and more.
+The annual Black Hat Conference from July 31 to August 5 is in person this year at Mandalay Bay in Las Vegas, Nev., and it’s jam-packed with sessions, briefings, fireside chats, and more.

 With so many events to choose from, it can be overwhelming to curate a schedule that provides real insight and value.